kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.5.0/getting-started/custom-css.md

 <my-element id="sample-id"></my-element>
 ```

-> You can find list Custom CSS properties in the **Custom CSS** section in each component.
+> You can find the list of Custom CSS properties in the **Custom CSS** section on each component page.

 ## Sample code

-Here is a sample code when custom some properties for `Text` component
+Here is a sample code when customizing some CSS properties for `Text` component:

 ```javascript
 <style>